filipeamoreira/montage/README.md

 ## How to run the app locally

 1. Clone the app
+2. Set your Rails master key in `config/master.key` to the value sent via email
-2. Run: `bundle install`
+3. Run: `bundle install`
-3. Run: `bundle exec rake db:create db:migrate`
+4. Run: `bundle exec rake db:create db:migrate`
-4. Run: `bundle exec foreman start`
+5. Run: `bundle exec foreman start`
-5. Visit: `localhost:5000`
+6. Visit: `localhost:5000`
-6. Load CSV file.
+7. Load CSV file.
 A sample file can be found on `doc/csv_input.csv`

 ## How to run the app on Heroku